plone/training/mastering_plone/dexterity_2.rst

     class ITalk(Interface):
         """Marker interface for Talks"""

-:py:class:`ITalk` is a marker interface.
+:class:`ITalk` is a marker interface.
 We can bind Views and Viewlets to content that provide these interfaces.
 Lets see how we can provide this Interface.
 There are two solutions for this.

 1. Let them be instances of a class that implements this Interface.
 2. Register this interface as a behavior and enable it on talks.